Unity-Technologies/Graphics/com.unity.sg2/Documentation~/previews/TransformationMatrix.md

 Gets a transformation matrix from one of model, view, projection, or view space.

 ## Output
-**Out** - the selected transform matrix
+**Out** - The selected transform matrix.

 ## Controls
-**Matrix Dropdown** - selects the matrix to use: Model, InverseModel, View, InverseView, Projection, InverseProjection, ViewProjection, InverseViewProjection
+**Matrix Dropdown** - Selects the matrix to use: Model, InverseModel, View, InverseView, Projection, InverseProjection, ViewProjection, InverseViewProjection.